 The fantastic organic produce was supplied by Fairview Farms and the attendees to the class were very excited about their ability to “put up” several different types of pickling recipes.
-We made kosher dill chips, Zucchini Relish, pickled peppers and two new recipes for me, Pickled Carrots and Pickled Green Tomatoes.
 As a result we worked on two of the basic flavors for pickling; dill brine (water & white vinegar) & bread and butter brine (sugar & cider vinegar).
 Remember, Pickling requires that your vinegar be at least 5 % acidity!

 Pickled Green Tomatoes

-6 heads of fresh dill or ¼ cup dill seeds
+- 6 heads fresh dill or ¼ cup dill seeds

 - Wash tomatoes.
 Core tomatoes and cut in halves or quarters.

 - Combine vinegar, water, salt in large pot.
 Bring to a boil.